ropenscilabs/statistical-software/README.md

 by a series of `@given` statements, a definition of what is being tested, and a statement of expected output (generally via one or more `@assert` statements).
-This is a far more powerful framework than anything currently considered or possible within R (the two packages mentioned above notwithstanding).
+This is a far more powerful framework than anything currently considered or possible within R (notwithstanding the two packages mentioned above).

 ### 3.4d Testing Grammar